SESSIONS

 • The former Vice President of the Victorian Municipal Building Surveyors Group.

-Executive Director, Building Policy and Reform, Department of Transport and Planning
+Director, Building Policy and Intergovernmental, Housing Building and Land Delivery, Department of Transport and Planning

 Joshua Fisher_8498_crop